The global skills and competency framework for the digital world

 Functional testing: Level 5

-Identifies improvements and contributes to the development of organisational policies, standards, and guidelines for testing.
+Leads efforts to improve the efficiency and reliability of functional testing.
+Identifies improvements and contributes to organisational policies, standards and guidelines for functional testing.

 Functional testing: Level 6